psalaets/www-source/src/posts/2021-04-29-dynamic-netlify-redirects-eleventy.md

 metaDescription: How to generate dynamic Netlify redirects with Eleventy
 ---

-With my site hosted on Netlify, I want requests to `/blog` to be redirected to the latest blog post.
+With a site hosted on Netlify, I want requests to `/blog` to be redirected to the latest blog post.
 Also, I don't want to manually update the `_redirects` file each time a new post is published.

 I did it with Nunjucks templates but the idea should translate to all of Eleventy's supported template languages.